 - Tasks already assigned are re-delegated again

 To be able to counteract this intra-organizational resistance in the project, you must re-align your focus as a project manager.
 This is no longer about the question of how to execute the project.
-Rather, you now have to ask: “Why are we doing the project” and “what is the project supposed to accomplish?”
+Rather, you now must ask: “why are we doing the project” and “what is the project supposed to accomplish?”

 Project management requires the following skill set: